omg-bpm-taskforces/omg-bpm-specs/.github/CONTRIBUTING.md

 and can be helpful for inter-dependent issues.
 Larger issues can still be done as a pull request as described above.

+The ballot branch can be rebased and force-pushed to until the ballot opens.
+If commit ids change, the URLs MUST be updated in the JIRA proposals.

 # Revised Text Template for JIRA

 ```jira